Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Proofs in Section

-The remaining part is to define the constraint set $\mathcal{C}(\psi)$ as the proof of Theorem \ref{thm8}, and then discuss whether $\bm{\widehat{\Delta}}\in \mathcal{C}(\psi)$ holds.
-This is exactly the same as {\sffamily step 2} in the proof of Theorem \ref{thm8}, so we omit the details. $\square$
+The remaining part is almost the same as { Step 2} in the proof of Theorem \ref{thm8} --- defining the constraint set $\mathcal{C}(\psi)$ as (\ref{mcconstra}) and then discussing several cases based on whether $\bm{\widehat{\Upsilon}}\in \mathcal{C}(\psi)$ holds.
+Thus, we conclude the proof without providing the details. $\square$

-\section{Proofs in section \ref{qc-qcs}}
+\section{Proofs in Section \ref{sec:qc-qcs}}

+This appendix collects the proofs in Section \ref{sec:qc-qcs} concerning covariate quantization and uniform signal recovery in QCS.

-\subsection{Covariate quantization}
+\subsection{Covariate Quantization}

+Because of the non-convexity, the proofs in this part can no longer be based on Lemma \ref{csframework}.
+Indeed, bounding the estimation errors of $\bm{\widetilde{\theta}}$s satisfying (\ref{4.17}) require more tedious manipulations essentially due to the additional $\ell_1$ constraint (induced by the constraint $\mathcal{S}$ in (\ref{4.17})).